OWASP/www-policy/operational/chapters.md

 - New chapters must be approved by the foundation, by submitting a request through [Contact Us](https://contact.owasp.org/).
 - After the new chapter is approved, the chapter leader must:
-  - Submit a [Request for Leader GitHub Usernames](https://owasp.wufoo.com/forms/q1mfqvds1ig96mh/) in order to access the chapter repository.
+  - Provide GitHub usernames in order to get admin access your chapter repository.
   - Create new chapter pages within 30 days of GitHub access on the owasp.org website (see [Website Migration Information and Tutorial](https://owasp.org/migration/) for assistance).
   - Log into their owasp.org email account within Google's defined time period, or they will need to log a support ticket via [Contact Us](https://contact.owasp.org/) to have a password recovery email sent to their registration email address.